MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/dotnet-setup.md

     1. Download and install the .NET Core SDK.
     1. Download and install Azure Artifacts Credential Provider.

-1. Create a *nuget.config* file in the same folder as your .csproj or .sln file.
+1. Create a *nuget.config* file in the same folder as your *csproj* or *sln* file.
 Copy and paste the following snippet into your new file:

     - Project-scoped feed: